Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 **Transparency requires stateful verification.** The fundamental goal of any transparency system is to ensure that data shown to one participant is equally visible to any other participant.
-This generally involves the use of a "transparency log" that publishes data, which may or may not have additional structure to support efficient searches for specific data.
+This generally involves the use of a "transparency log" that publishes all data, and may or may not have additional structure to support efficient searches for specific data.
 Transparency Logs must be verified to be linear, in terms of being append-only, and internally-consistent with respect to any rules that the log has about its content or structure.
-Without relying on a third-party to verify these properties, which may collude with the Transparency Log, end-users must retain state to verify these properties themselves.
-In addition to ensuring that the various views of the log that an end-user has seen are linear and internally-consistent, end-users must also *gossip* their view of the log with a wide range of other parties.
-Gossiping allows end-users to detect when they've been shown a fork of the log that could potentially contain malicious data that other participants in the system are unaware of.
+Often in transparency systems, a third party is trusted with verifying these properties on behalf of clients.
+However, this third party may collude with the Transparency Log and attest that the Transparency Log is operating correctly when it isn't.
+Requirement 3 is clear that no amount of collusion should enable trusted parties to misbehave without their misbehavior eventually being detected.
+Without relying on a trusted party, clients must retain state to verify these properties themselves.

-Transparency systems based on stateless verification are more accurately termed "co-signing" schemes.
-That's because, with stateless verification, the security of any such construction reduces solely to successful verification of the co-signers' signatures on a claim.
-The transparency guarantees of co-signing schemes can be undermined by collusion between the co-signers.
-In the web PKI, the co-signers would be a CA and one or more transparency logs.
+Requirement 3 is motivated by a desire to ensure that the system described in this document is sustainable in the long-term.
+Any transparency system that relies solely on stateless verification is more accurately referred to as a "co-signing" scheme.
+This is because the security of any such construction reduces to successful verification of the co-signers' signatures on a claim, and ultimately to an assumption that those co-signers are not colluding.
+In the web PKI, the co-signers would be a Certificate Authority and one or more Transparency Logs.
 The diverse and rapidly changing nature of the web makes collusion between participants easy to achieve and difficult to detect.
-As such, co-signing schemes generally unsuitable for use in the web PKI without requiring a multitude of co-signers.
+As such, co-signing schemes are generally unsuitable for use in the web PKI without requiring a multitude of co-signers.
 However, transmitting a multitude of signatures from larger, PQ-secure signature schemes can measurably degrade the performance of TLS connections.
-Additionally, co-signing schemes provide no way to detect collusion after the fact without resorting to stateful verification.

-**Servers must provide proof directly to end-users that their certificate satisfies transparency requirements and isn't revoked.** If proof of transparency and non-revocation isn't provided by the server, it must be fetched from one or more third-party services.
+**Servers must provide proof directly to clients that their certificate satisfies transparency requirements and isn't revoked.** If proof of transparency and non-revocation isn't provided by the server, it must be fetched from one or more third-party services.
 The primary issue with this is that it ties the server's global availability to the global availability of these third-party services, for which the server operator has no way to preempt or resolve deficiencies.
-As a result of this, proposals for transparency and revocation that rely on connectivity to third-party services have historically been required to fail open.
-That is, if the third-party service is inaccessible for too long of a period of time, the end-user stops enforcing these security properties altogether.
+Proposals for transparency and revocation that rely on connectivity to third-party services have historically been required to "fail open", meaning that if the third-party service is inaccessible for too long, then the client stops enforcing these security properties altogether.
+Failing open is incompatible with requirements 1 and 2 because it introduces the possibility that a client might accept an unpublished or revoked certificate without explicit misbehavior by a trusted party.

-A second issue is that, since we're primarily interested in describing a system that works equally well regardless of the end-user's software vendor, these third-party services might not be permitted to restrict access to a subset of end-users.
-They would receive regular requests from all internet-connected devices, which would present significant scaling and centralization concerns.
+A second issue is that, since we're primarily interested in describing a system that works equally well regardless of the client's software vendor (requirement 8), such a service would reasonably be prohibited from restricting access to itself.
+It would receive regular requests from all internet-connected devices, creating significant scaling and centralization concerns.

-**Servers must refresh their certificates regularly and automatically.** This is a direct consequence of the decision that servers must be responsible for providing end-users proof that their certificates are not revoked.
-If a server is not required to refresh its certificate, it can attempt to delay the end-user from learning about a change of its revocation status.
+**Servers must refresh their certificates regularly and automatically.** This is a direct consequence of the decision that servers must be responsible for providing clients proof that their certificates are not revoked.
+If a server is not required to refresh its certificate, it can arbitrarily delay the client from learning about changes in its revocation status.
+This would be incompatible with requirement 2 since servers are not considered trusted parties.

 **Revocation must be provided by the transparency system.** A CA can initiate revocation either by declining to sign new statements related to a certificate